Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Instructions:

-4. Stir in strained butterfly pea tea
+4. Stir in the strained butterfly pea tea.

-5. Pour into serving glasses
+5. Pour into serving glasses and refrigerate for at least 4 hours, until set.

 Comparison with other herbal teas